 The District receives its supplemental water supply from Sonoma County Water Agency's (SCWA's or Sonoma Water's) transmission system, which provides treated water purchased from SCWA's Russian River Project.
 The Russian River flows are augmented by Pacific Gas and Electric's (PG&E's) Potter Valley Project, which diverts a portion of the Eel River flows to the East Fork of the Russian River.
 Water is diverted and extracted from the stretch of the Russian River located just upstream of Wohler Bridge via six radial wells known as "Ranney collectors."
 The diverted river water percolates through sand and gravel and only needs the addition of chlorine to meet drinking water quality standards.
-Although the water extracted via Ranney collectors does percolate through the ground, due to the connection to the surface water source, this diversion is considered and is permitted as a surface water supply under existing surface water rights to the Russian River and Dry Creek water, described further in Section 6.1.2 (SCWA, 2016).
+Although the water extracted via Ranney collectors does percolate through the ground, due to the connection to the surface water rights to the Russian River and Dry Creek water, described further in Section 6.1.2 (SCWA, 2016).
 The SCWA supply also includes a relatively small amount of groundwater from groundwater supply wells located in the central Santa Rosa Plain subbasin (SCWA, 2016).